bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Monday, the 14-day percent change in average new cases was:

 - -39% in Champaign County
 - -59% in Illinois
-- -38% in the United States
+- -36% in the United States
-- 11% worldwide
+- 14% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)